The "Wooden Dummy" Form

 A dead dummy is non-moving, so even if you have a good command of your structure on a live dummy, the first time you experience a dead dummy will be eye-opening.
 I highly recommend that a practitioner at the wooden dummy level also acquire a dead dummy for even more force creation.

-Why Does Wooden Dummy Training Come After the Empty-hand Forms Training?
+Why Does Wooden Dummy Training Come "After" Empty-hand Forms Training?

 Some view the wooden dummy as the height of empty-hand fighting, and you will see a variety of practitioners jumping into the dummy curriculum before they have completed the empty-hand curriculum.